HaroldDeng/CoinsClassifier/README.md

 Preprocessing/ Masking
 - Downsizing images to 224 x 224 pixels for Neural net (ResNet18)
+- Apply transforms to images including center crop and normalization
-- Apply filters, increases contrast between coins and background.
+- For test input image, apply filters, increases contrast between coins and background.
 Pyramid mean shift and gaussian blur are being used

 Model Hyperparameters
 - Batch size 32